 The Adjutant General”

-After the war, the remains of T/4 Robert E. Emlay were recovered and at the request of his family, he was buried at the new American Military Cemetery, Manila, Philippine Islands.
+When the POWs were liberated at Cabanatuan and Bilibid Prison in January and February 1945, the death records kept at Camp O’Donnell, Cabanatuan, and Bilibid were recovered.
+The Californian, the Salinas paper, reported on July 16, 1945, that Robert’s parents had officially been notified of his death.
+This information most likely came from the recovered death records.
+After the war, the remains of T/4 Robert E. Emlay were recovered and identified.
+At the request of his family, he was buried at the new American Military Cemetery, in Manila, Philippine Islands.
 T/ 4 Robert Emlay is buried next to his brother, Charles.